burrakerden/CoreDataDemo/README.md

 # CoreDataDemo

-I made a simple app to explain and learn core data
+I made such a simple demo app both to learn myself and to help those in need.